ekimbasoglu/Smart-Weather-Link/README.md

 # Smart-Weather-Link

-IoT project works with Arduino Uno, reciving the data with NodeJs through sockets, displaying on Angular!
+IoT project works with Arduino Uno, receiving the data with NodeJs through sockets, displaying on Angular!

+It detects temperature and humidity indoors and checks your plant's moisture, you can run a servo to water the plant.
+It can detect rain with the sensor.

 ## Which sensors are used?